 - Your Primary Care Physician (PCP) is responsible for directing and coordinating your complete care for Covered Services and Supplies.
 You must obtain a referral from your PCP before consulting with, or obtaining treatment from, any specialist.
-If a specialist recommends a referral to another specialist, your PCP must also provide a second referral. - This Plan will not pay for services obtained without a referral from your PCP, except as provided for Emergency or Urgent Care, OB-GYN services, mammograms, chiropractic/acupuncture care and mental health/substance abuse treatment.
+If a specialist recommends a referral to another specialist, your PCP must also provide a second referral. - This Plan will not pay for services obtained without a referral from your PCP, except as provided for Emergency or Urgent Care, OB-GYN services (to a provider within your PCP's medical group), mammograms, chiropractic/ acupuncture care, and mental health/substance abuse treatment.